Zen Broadband review 2024: Is it any good?

 Full Fibre on Zen Broadband

 Zen also now offers Full Fibre packages starting at 100Mbps and going all the way up to 900Mbps.
-Remember though, that Full Fibre isn't available everywhere yet, so ou have to be quite lucky in the postcode lottery if you want to get it.
+Remember though, that Full Fibre isn't available everywhere yet, and you still have to be quite lucky in the postcode lottery if you want to get it.
 As with Zen’s other deals, you get a free router and static IP address, but there is an activation fee involved and availability isn’t as high on these packages.
 So you’d better check it’s available where you live before you get too excited.

 What makes Zen different?

 The main difference with Zen is that static IP address.
 The thing is, you’re only really going to need one of these if you’re running a business or game server from home.
 A static IP allows you to run a remote office, host a server, and do other things that modern businesses often do.
-If you don’t need the static IP, then Zen's customer service is very well-respected, with Zen having won many awards.
+If you don’t need the static IP, and most people don't, then Zen's customer service is very well-respected, with Zen having won many awards.

 Switching and installation